Friends

 Game park fees

 Game parks also of course charge an entrance fee, which is used to fund staff salaries, the running of the park, and so on.
-We only take our clients to reputable game parks that are concerned with proper conservation.
-The Ziwa Rhino Sanctuary in Uganda, for instance, is somewhere we like to take clients to support the reintroduction of the black rhino into that country.
+We only take our clients to reputable game parks like Tanzania's Serengeti and Kenya's Amboseli, which are concerned with proper wildlife conservation.

 It's important to only support parks and reserves that treat their animals well and have their conservation as a priority.